 If you have a walk-out basement, consider making drinks there!
 A finished basement can make the perfect bar because it opens to the backyard.
-With some natural light but not too much, a walk-out basement offers a moody club feel that can be difficult to achieve elsewhere.
+With some natural light but not too much, a walk-out basement bar area offers a moody club feel that can be difficult to achieve elsewhere.

 #3 Invest in Custom Millwork

 Investing in custom millwork turns a regular bar into a special space that honors natural materials, local artisans and traditional craftsmanship.
 Custom millwork elevates any space, but is particularly effective in a pub or home bar where storage is key and bespoke elements truly shine.
 Consider the bar in this River Oaks home our team remodeled three years ago.
 The Laura U Design Collective transformed this bar into a sophisticated space with vintage touches.
 The bar was inspired by the homeowners’ history in France and Damascus.
 Both destinations are celebrated for their rich histories and vibrant cultural influence.